Pre-school wheeze – Emergency management in children

 Acute management

-Management comprises of medications targeted at relieving acute bronchospasm, alleviating lower airway inflammation, and providing respiratory support in the form of oxygen and non-invasive ventilation.
-Steroids are not indicated in pre-school children who present for the first time or infrequently with a mild to moderate wheeze.
+Management is comprised of medications targeted at relieving acute bronchospasm, alleviating lower airway inflammation, and providing respiratory support in the form of oxygen and non-invasive ventilation.
+Corticosteroids may not be indicated in children with pre-school wheeze, especially those who present for the first time or with mild to moderate wheeze.

 Bronchodilators

 Monitor oxygen saturations continuously if administering Salbutamol more often than every two hours.
-Bronchodilators may produce a paradoxical effect in children with underlying structural abnormalities such as bronchomalacia or tracheomalacia.
-10
+Bronchodilators may produce a paradoxical effect in children with underlying structural abnormalities such as bronchomalacia or tracheomalacia7.

 Inhaled Salbutamol dosing for the treatment of wheeze in pre-school children